What is Customer Relationship Management – CRM?

 It is something of a testament to the Rolodex’s utility that it managed to be found in offices for so long after its invention.
 As recently as a few years ago they were still considered essential pieces of office equipment, and even today many argue that a Rolodex is an extremely useful piece of equipment to have around.
 However, as technology improves new gadgets inevitably come to the fore that replace or at least challenge, the things our parents and grandparents used to rely so much on.

 Today, nearly all of our customer relationship management is done through computers and the internet.
-While there’s still a market for traditional analog methods, it is safe to say that computers are now the preferred method of keeping information on and contacting clients within the business world.
-Usually, analog methods are just a backup in case of a general systems failure or power outage.
+While there’s still a market for traditional analogue methods, it is safe to say that computers are now the preferred method of keeping information on and contacting clients within the business world.
+Usually, analogue methods are just a backup in case of a general systems failure or power outage.

 The main advantage of computers is that it takes up no space whatsoever.
 The contact details of several thousand, or even several tens of thousands, of clients, can all be kept on a single disc no large than a coffee coaster.
 Even on a computer, the amount of storage space being taken up is tiny.